-Performance Vesting Percentage
+Performance Vesting Percentage (%)

-Below "Threshold Level" 0%
+Below "Threshold Level" 0

-"Threshold Level" 25%
+"Threshold Level" 25

-"Target Level" 50%
+"Target Level" 50

-"Maximum Level" 100%
+"Maximum Level" 100

 If the applicable performance vesting percentage falls between the levels specified as "threshold" and "target" or between the levels specified as "target" and "maximum", such performance vesting percentage will be determined using straight-line linear interpolation between such levels.

-The Company's TSR vesting percentage will be (i) reduced by 0.5%, in the case of the 2022 Performance-Based RSUs, and 1.0%, in the case of the 2023 Performance-Based RSUs, for each percentile that the Company's TSR relative to a specified group of peer companies is below the 20th percentile, and (ii) increased by 0.5%, in the case of the 2023 Performance-Based RSUs, for each percentile that the Company's TSR relative to a specified group of peer companies is below the 20th percentile, and (ii) increased by 0.5%, in the case of the 2023 Performance-Based RSUs, for each percentile that the Company's TSR performance relative to such peer companies is above the 80th percentile (provided that in no event will the absolute TSR vesting percentage exceed 100%), in each case, during the applicable performance period.
+The Company's TSR vesting percentage will be reduced by 1.0% for each percentile that the Company's TSR relative to a specified group of peer companies is below the 20th percentile, and 1.0% for each percentile that the Company's TSR performance relative to such peer companies is above the 80th percentile (provided that in no event will the absolute TSR vesting percentage exceed 100%) during the applicable performance period.